 'Purpose' saves the day

-WE Buchan Blog and News: Consumer
+Blog and News: Consumer

 ‘Purpose’ much like ‘innovation’ has become a trend that every brand wants the world to know they’re about, yet the problem is that most brands admit they don’t have a strong sense of what their purpose actually is.

 Our recent Brands In Motion research further highlighted this executive sentiment, revealing that most Australian consumers are as concerned with a brand's purpose as they are with its functionality.
 A 2017 CSR study confirmed this, revealing that 89 percent of Gen Z consumers would buy from a company supporting social and environmental issues over one that doesn’t.
 When these younger consumers enter the economy in full, purpose-driven CSR won’t just be good business sense, it will be a survival imperative.
 This in turn suggests that purpose is more than marketing buzz, and a real cause for focus for marketer’s cross-industry.

 In a world where brands are connected to their consumers on multiple levels – online and off, they can no longer assume they’re talking to one specific target audience; but are being seen and judged by multiple generations of people.
 Therefore reflecting a sense of ‘why’ they do what they do enables people to connect more emotionally to a brand; and in some instances become part of individual personal narratives (for me, it’s Thank You – yes, cliché I suppose, and the experience of using their nappies on my first born child).